 Analytics has been changing the bottom line for businesses for quite some time.
 Now that more companies are mastering their use of analytics, they are delving deeper into their data to increase efficiency, gain a greater competitive advantage, and boost their bottom lines even more.
 That’s why companies are looking to implement machine learning (ML) and artificial intelligence (AI); they want a more comprehensive analytics strategy to achieve these business goals.
 Learning how to incorporate modern machine learning techniques into their data infrastructure is the first step.
 For this many are looking to companies that already have begun the implementation process successfully.
+For call centers, that means having speech analytics software in place – in fact, decades ago call centers began using primitive forms of artificial intelligence.
+There are already plenty of speech and engagement analytics platforms that help leverage AI and machine learning to capture better insights.

 What are machine learning and AI?
 We begin with AI because it is the broader capability of machines carrying out tasks in an intelligent way.
 Machine learning is an application of AI that involves a particular type of data analysis to automatically build analytical models.
 Machine learning operates on the premise that computers learn from data; the computers and their models adapt independently as more data are fed to them.
 Machine learning is not a new capability, but it is evolving as data mining becomes more critical to businesses who need to make sense of Big Data.
 Thanks to AI and machine learning, companies can analyze more complex data and get more accurate results.
 Specifically, companies in the customer engagement space utilize AI and machine learning to analyze conversations, both those that end in a sale and those that don’t, and to automatically identify the language that typically leads to a sale or that predicts when a sale will occur.